Ikbal Hanim: Marriage

-so too was Abbas's decision to raise Iqbal to the status of legal wife.
+so too was Abbas's decision to raise Ikbal to the status of legal wife.

-Both events were duly announced in al-Waqa'i al-Misriyya, which also published some poetry written in honor of the khedival daughter.
+Both events were duly announced in al-Waqa'i' al-Misriyya, which also published some poetry written in honor of the khedival daughter.

 The announcements did not allude to Ikbal's previous slave status, something that would have been as rude as it was obvious to contemporaries familiar with upper-class harem culture.

 Ikbal admired European fashion in dress and household practices and had European servants and governesses for her three daughters.
 She studied with her children and had an open, inquiring mind.
 As Khediva, Ikbal was considered one of Egypt's most beautiful women and was reputed to be a devoted wife, gaining her favor among those around the palace.
 However, aside from attending ladies-only state functions such as royal weddings or receptions and opera premiers, Ikbal Hanim had no official public role.
+On 15 May 1905, she made an official visit to Constantinople with her husband.